PandaFoxx/CoinJarApp/README.md

 If possible, submit your source to a public SCM host (Preferably Git based) and provide Global Kinetic with access details and documentation on how to run your project(s).
 Assessment will be based on:
+- Meeting the requirements specified.
+- Proficiency using the required technologies & best practices.
+- SCM usage.
-o Meeting the requirements specified. o Proficiency using the required technologies & best practices. o SCM usage. o Documentation (if any, can be in simple markdown format).
+- Documentation (if any, can be in simple markdown format).